scimma/astrodash-web/astrodash-docs/docs/api/endpoints/process-spectrum.md

 ## Description

 This is the main endpoint for processing and classifying supernova spectra.
-It accepts either a file upload or an OSC reference, processes the spectrum according to specified parameters, and returns both the processed spectrum data and classification results.
+It accepts either a file upload or an SN name, processes the spectrum according to specified parameters, and returns both the processed spectrum data and classification results.

 ## Request